How To Handle Valentine's Day When You're In A Brand New Relationship

-You've just defined your brand new relationship, and then suddenly it's Valentine's Day.
+You're three weeks into a new relationship, and then suddenly it's Valentine's Day.
 What do you do?
-Buy some chocolate and run away?
+Try to ignore it and run away?
 Or make a huge romantic gesture?
 After all, everyone else is making grand declarations of love, so why not join in?

 That's dependent on where you are in the relationship, of course.
 If you're three dates in, maybe it's best to ignore the holiday altogether.
 (Might we suggest celebrating Galentine's Day with your best pals instead?)
 But if you're a month in and have had "the talk" — you know, the one where you decide you actually are in a relationship and not just hooking up — then something small and meaningful could be in order.